brayden-marshall/b-minor/README.md

 ## TODO

+- for some expressions we are only allowing raw identifiers (such as increment and decrement). should we allow more complex expressions yet?

 - custom varargs print function for error printing

-- Typechecking:
 - proper typechecking when assigning to an empty initializer list
-    - go back over typechecking code and make sure behaviour is consistent
-    - more test cases

 ## Operator Precedence Table